macOS 11.0 Big Sur

 Other new features include battery history usage for the past 10 days, Family Sharing support for apps with subscriptions, quick style editing and improved search in Notes, an option to assign reminders to people in the Reminders app, improved performance for Spotlight, and severe weather and minute-by-minute precipitation reports in Weather.

-macOS Big Sur is available to developers at the current time, and Apple has seeded seven developer betas and three public betas so far. macOS Big Sur will be a free update for all compatible Mac models when it's released this fall.
+macOS Big Sur is available to developers at the current time, and Apple has seeded 10 betas to developers and nine betas to public beta testers. macOS Big Sur will be a free update for all compatible Mac models when it's released this fall.

 Note: See an error in this roundup or want to offer feedback?
 Send us an email here.